-It’s 10 at the night, and it’s freezing outside.
-You’re lying on the bed, snuggling up to your cuff partner.
+It’s 10 in the night, and it’s freezing outside.
+You’re lying in the bed, snuggling up to your cuff partner.
 What do you do?
-Netflix and chill!
 There are going to be a lot of movies that you and your buddy haven’t watched.
-Binge on all of them on Netflix and Amazon Prime along with several bowls of popcorn, hot chocolate, canoodling, and lots of making out!
+Binge all of them on Netflix and Amazon Prime along with several bowls of popcorn, hot chocolate, canoodling, and lots of making out.
 If you think each other’s company would be enough for the entirety of winter, you couldn’t be more wrong.

 Related Reading: 12 Clear Signs You Are Infatuated And Not In Love

 7. Have a life outside of the cuffed relationship

 A cuffed relationship is exactly like a real relationship, only temporary.
 Do not make your cuff partner your one and only.
 Give yourself the liberty to make plans without them.
 While it’s important to spend time with them, it’s also necessary to have healthy space and boundaries.
 Go out with your friends, do things alone, and spend time with your family.
 Don’t make the seasonal love the center of your existence.

 You might want to be around them all the time because you probably will not see them again once winter ends, but you need to have a life outside the cuffed relationship too.
 Don’t forget your friends and other acquaintances in the heady rush of having a new cuffing partner.
 Sure, the romance is good and the sex is excellent, but you don’t want to lose out on those you can always rely upon.
 Don’t forsake the permanent for the temporary.